MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cheaderctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu yöntem, Windows SDK açıklandığı gibi Win32 iletisinin [HDM_EDITFILTER](/windows/win32/Controls/hdm-editfilter)davranışını uygular.
+Bu yöntem, Windows SDK açıklandığı gibi Win32 ileti [HDM_EDITFILTER](/windows/win32/Controls/hdm-editfilter)davranışını uygular.

 ### <a name="example"></a>Örnek